skycoin/skycoin/cmd/cli/README.md

   walletCreate         Generate a new wallet walletDir            Displays wallet folder address walletHistory        Display the transaction history of specific wallet.
-Requires skycoin node rpc. walletOutputs        Display outputs of specific wallet
+Requires skycoin node rpc. walletKeyExport      Export a specific key from an HD wallet walletOutputs        Display outputs of specific wallet

 FLAGS: